 Technology Prep Checklist

-Before you begin your course, make sure you’re prepared for online learning!
-Online and hybrid courses at Penn Nursing use three main platforms: Canvas for the course site and asynchronous class time and either Adobe Connect or BlueJeans for synchronous class time.
-Some courses use remote proctoring software, as well.
-The following recommendations relate to all of these platforms.
+Remote and hybrid courses at Penn Nursing use two main platforms: Canvas for the course site and asynchronous class time and BlueJeans for synchronous class time.
+Please read through the following recommendations for these platforms.

 1: Evaluate your device.

-Students can participate in online and hybrid courses using a PC or MAC desktop or laptop with a screen size no smaller than 1024 x 768, or the average size of a Chromebook.
-In general, computers that are three years old or younger should be fine for online courses.
-Even though app versions exist of several platforms used in online classes, students should not rely solely on a tablet or smartphone.
-Your computer should also be equipped with a webcam for synchronous sessions.
+Faculty and students can participate in remote and hybrid courses using a PC or MAC desktop or laptop.
+In general, computers that are three years old or younger should be fine for remote courses.
+Even though app versions exist of several platforms used in remote classes, you should not rely solely on a tablet or smartphone.
+Your computer should also be equipped with a webcam for synchronous BlueJeans sessions as shown below.

 2: Update everything!

-Update your operating system, your preferred browser(s) and Adobe Flash.
-To test whether you have the most up-to-date version of your browser, visit www.whatbrowser.org.
-To test your current version of Adobe Flash, click here.
+Update your operating system and preferred browser(s).
+To test whether you have the most up-to-date version of your browser, visit www.whatsmybrowser.org.

 3: Check your internet connection.

 Faculty and students need a strong internet connection with a minimum of 1 Mbps download speed.
 For the best experience, use an ethernet (wired) internet connection.
 Public WiFi is rarely adequate.
 Use “Speed Test” websites or apps to determine the strength of your internet connection.
 Cellular connections (4G LTE, etc.) may not be fast or stable enough for a smooth class experience.

 4: Have a preferred and a backup browser.